Seed Memory

 Dr. Debarati Chakraborty

-Modern seed breeding largely focuses on optimizing yield—but what becomes of flavor, culture, and traditional ecological knowledge in the pursuit of profit?
-Across many regions of the world, intensified floods and fires threaten to narrow genetic diversity within seed systems.
-Who, then, is saving the much-needed memory of seeds?
+Modern seed breeding largely focuses on optimizing yield—but what becomes of flavor, culture, and traditional ecological knowledge in the narrow pursuit of profit?

-For this Learning Lab we’re joined by Debarati Chakraborty, PhD, scientist and CEO of Naturophilia India.
-We’ll explore Dr. Debarati’s work at the intersection of seeds, soil, and cultural heritage throughout regions of India and Nepal, with a focus on the quiet and powerful efforts of communities to maintain their cultural memory through farming and seed saving.
+Next up in Learning Lab, we’re joined by Debarati Chakraborty, PhD, scientist and CEO of Naturophilia India.
+We’ll explore Dr. Chakraborty's work at the intersection of seeds, soil, and cultural heritage throughout regions of India and Nepal, with a focus on the quiet and powerful efforts of communities to maintain their cultural memory through farming and seed saving.

-Dr. Debarati’s research, work, and field experiences connect the worlds of AI, seed genetics, biotechnology, and community knowledge.
-Moving between laboratory science and living landscapes, she works alongside farmers, seed keepers, and communities who are protecting biodiversity and cultural heritage outside formal markets.
+Dr. Chakaborty's research and field experiences connect the worlds of AI, seed genetics, biotechnology, and community knowledge.
+Moving between laboratory science and living landscapes, she works alongside farmers and seed keepers, protecting biodiversity and cultural heritage on the fringes of formal markets.

 Together we’ll explore…